confluentinc/ksql/design-proposals/klip-1-improve-udf-interfaces.md

 * The `Supported Types` section in `udf.rst` will include `Struct` and have an updated note at the bottom which reads:

 > Note: Complex types other than List, Map and Struct are not currently supported.
-Wildcard types
+Generic types
 > for List and Map are supported, but component elements must be of one of the supported types.
+If
+> the types are generic, the output type must be able to be inferred from one or more of the input
+> parameters.

 * The `UDAF` section in `udf.rst` will have an additional section to describe usage of the `Exportable` interface: